-The diners themselves posed another set of Male guests, more often than even they might have realized, wanted great wine, good service, and the fantasy the women serving them found them attractive.
+The diners themselves posed another set of challenges.
+Male guests, more often than even they might have realized, wanted great wine, good service, and the fantasy the women serving them found them attractive.
 Even when I or other female sommeliers were merely hospitable — smiling, asking questions, making polite conversation—the men at our tables would interpret the attention the way they chose: leaving their numbers on the checks, or asking for ours before they left.
 We had to give the impression we weren’t closed to their advances and humor their flirtations (at least until the check arrived) because this is a tipped industry, where people pay you only as much as they like you.

 The female somms who stepped out on the floor each evening could be saddled with an extra burden their male colleagues avoided: The men had to command authority, while the women had to command authority and suggest they were open to being seduced.
 I was unsurprised to learn the restaurant industry accounts for more sexual harassment complaints than any other industry in the United States.

 The women we served would often bring their own suspicions, doubts, and double-standards.
 They were disproportionately skeptical of our abilities: They’d call over a man to double-check our work.
 “Are you sure that’s a full pour?” at least two different women would ask me, per shift, or “Are you positive that’s the wine I ordered?”
 (To both: Yes, totally, 100% sure.)